jannat-miftahul/twitter-sentiment-analysis/README.md

 1. Clone the repository
 2. Install required dependencies
-3. Open `sentiment_analysis_supervised.ipynb` in Jupyter Notebook
+3. Open `sentiment_analysis_supervised.ipynb` in Jupyter Notebook for supervised models
+4. Open `sentiment_analysis_unsupervised.ipynb` in Jupyter Notebook for clustering approaches
-4. Run the cells to see the analysis and results
+5. Run the cells to see the analysis and results

 ## Dataset